Prayforhanluo/HiCHap_master/README.md

 	$ hichap filtering -w ./GM12878 -log ./GM12878.log  -N -t 16

-For haplotype-resolved Hi-C pipeline
+For Hi-C haplotype pipeline

 	$ hichap filtering -w ./GM12878 -log ./GM12878.log -t 16

-After this sub-command, some bed files will created under the workspace.
-"Filtered_Bed" Folder for traditional Hi-C pipeline, "Allelic_Bed" Folder for haplotype-resolved Hi-C pipeline.The main file is "**_Valid_sorted.bed".
-It has 23 columns.
-That is the Hi-C valid interaction pairs. you can do some custom processing with this file.The description of each column is :
+After this sub-command, some bed files will be created under the workspace, such as "Filtered_Bed" folder for traditional Hi-C pipeline, "Allelic_Bed" folder for Hi-C haplotype pipeline.
+The main file is "**_Valid_sorted.bed", which is the valid Hi-C interactions.
+This file has 23 columns and you can do some custom processing by using it.
+The description of each column is  :

--------  | Hi-C interaction pairs
+-------  | Hi-C interaction
 --------| ----------
 column | description
 1 | Pair Name